Scorpion II: Rock and vessel inscriptions

-At Tarkhan and Minshat Abu Omar, several stone- and clay vessels were found.
+At Tarkhan and Minshat Abu Omar, several stone and clay vessels were found.
 They have royal serekhs incarved at their bellies and the reading of the name inside is disputed.
 Several Egyptologists (including Thomas Schneider, Dietrich Wildung and Herman TeVelde) are convinced that the serekhs present a strongly stylized figure of a scorpion.
 Others, such as Günter Dreyer and Wolfgang Helck, are not so sure and read it as a sloppily drawn version of the name of King Ka.

 At the second cataract of the Nile, not far from the Nasser-reservoire at Gebel Sheikh Suliman (Sudan), a large rock cutting depicts a big scorpion figure striding over killed enemies.
 Their death is demonstrated by depicting them standing upside-down and being hit by arrows; two further figures are still holding their own bows and shooting.
-Thanks to the ostrich feathers and the bows, the enemies can be identified as Nubians, since ostrich feather and bow were the typical attributes for the Egyptians to mark the Nubians.
+The enemies can be identified as Nubians, due to their ostrich feathers and bows, since ostrich feathers and bows were the typical attributes for Egyptians to mark Nubians.
 The scorpion faces a human figure with an artificial beard and ceremonial knife in a belt; the figure holds a long cord, to which captured Nubians are tied.
 The whole scene is interpreted as representing King Scorpion II celebrating his victory against the hostile Nubians.

 Reign

 Political situation

 Numerous artifacts with relief decoration and pottery markings made of black ink point to a flourishing trade economy at the time of Scorpion's rulership.
 For the first time, the inscriptions give the hieroglyphic writings for 'Lower Egypt' and/or 'Upper Egypt'.
 Therefore, both parts of Egypt slowly started to work together.
 But, since it seems clear that Egypt was divided into at least two coexisting kingdoms, scholars wonder on which kind of power factor the rulership of protodynastic kings was based.
 Conquering and warfare had to be economically promoted, warriors and guardians had to be fed.
-Based on this cognition, scholars such as K. M Ciałowitz, T. H. Wilkinson, Karl Butzer, and Michael A. Hoffman point to the irrigation systems, which were founded in huge quantities.
+Based on this cognition, scholars such as K. M Ciałowitz, T. H. Wilkinson, Karl Butzer and Michael A. Hoffman point to the irrigation systems, which were founded in huge quantities.
 Numerous palettes (such as the Hunters Palette, the Libyan Palette, and the Narmer Palette, for example) and the maceheads of Scorpion II and Narmer show depictions of rivers, plants, trees and several different animals (birds, mammals, and fishes) in surprising natural detail.
 Alongside these motifs, human figures performing agricultural work are depicted.
 Ciałowitz, Wilkinson, Butzer and Hoffman see the power source of the protodynastic kings in these agricultural developments.
 Irrigation systems allowed increasing settlements, cattle possessions and vegetable cultivation.
 The scholars wonder if the kings kept the irrigations scarce on purpose, to ensure their power, influence and wealth.